nicolls1/bug-finder/README.md

 ## Edit Update:

 It seems the landscape file is ended with 2 newlines and I removed one of them during my testing.
 I added a check to see if the last line is empty and remove it if it is.
 Also, I added a test to check if the landscape file is valid and a unit test for it.

+## Edit Update #2:

+I assumed, based off of the one example, that all landscape files would be the same length.
+I now accept any uneven landscape.
+Test added as well.